ErinaTheDummy/SwordToShield/SpellCompendium.md

 Duration: Instantaneous
 Casting Time: 1 reaction
 Description:
-As a reaction to a creaturew within range making an ability check, attack roll, or saving throw you may rewind time, forcing them to roll a second time and use that roll.
+As a reaction to a creature within range making an ability check, attack roll, or saving throw you may rewind time, forcing them to roll a second time and use that roll.
 You may also grant one creature within range advantage on their next attack or ability check.